DIDSR/calzone/docs/source/index.rst

 calzone is a Python package for calculation of various calibration metrics.
 This work is credited to Kwok Lung (Jason) Fan and Qian Cao.

 The calzone package provides a suite of tools for assessing and improving the calibration of machine learning models, particularly in binary classification tasks.
-It offers various calibration metrics, methods for generating and manipulating calibration data, and visualization tools for reliability diagrams.
-Whether you're working on model evaluation, uncertainty quantification, or improving the reliability of probabilistic predictions, calzone offers the utilities you need.
+It offers various calibration metrics and visualization tools for reliability diagrams.

 Key features of calzone include: